wowheadtooltips/sitedb/README.markdown

 5. **OPTIONAL** Create a user using `ruby script/console`.
 This will allow you to manage the sites that are added.
 6. Test out your installation: ruby script/server
 7. Deployment is done via Phusion Passenger w/ Apache.

+# Requirements

+This is the production environment I use on my server to run this application.

+* Ruby 1.8.7
+* Rails 2.3.8
+* will_paginate 2.3.15
+* Phusion Passenger 3.0.2